-The scheme lies within the boundary of Scottish Borders Council, which has no Air Quality Management Areas (AQMAs) within its administrative boundary.
-The nearest AQMA, 'High Street, Musselburgh', lies approx. 47 km north of the scheme and has been declared for nitrogen dioxide (NO2).
+The scheme lies within the boundary of East Lothian Council, which has one Air Quality Management Area (AQMA) within its administrative boundary.
+The nearest AQMA, 'High Street, Musselburgh', lies approx. 10 km west of the scheme and has been declared for nitrogen dioxide (NO2).

-There are no sites registered on the Scottish Pollutant Release Inventory (SPRI) for air pollutant releases within 1 km of the scheme.
+There are three sites registered on the Scottish Pollutant Release Inventory (SPRI) for air pollutant releases which lie within 10 km of the scheme.
+Details of the sites are as follows: